Are you looking to set up Google Tag Manager (GTM) on your website?

 Google Tag Manager supports over 50 tag types.
 Tags in Google Tag Manager will not go live until you publish the container.
 So you will have to submit it from the GTM dashboard once you create your new tag.

 Google Tag Manager is a powerful tool that helps put a lot of power in your hands to manage tags and collect actionable data.
 When you can set up the tool easily and quickly, you have more time to plan how to use all the data you can collect.
+It will help you with different kinds of SEO tips and tricks,

-We hope this guide helped you to learn how to install and setup Google Tag Manager on your Flatsome Theme-powered website.
+We hope this guide helped you to learn how to install and set up Google Tag Manager on your Flatsome Theme-powered website.